mfederici/dsit/README.md

 seed: 42                          # Set a fixed seed for reproducibility

+train_for: 50 epochs              # Definition of the training time in 'epochs'
+                                  # 'global_steps', 'iterations', 'seconds', 'minutes', 'hours' or 'days'
+                                  # are also available

-# Name of the run and project
+run:                              # Names for the run and project
-run:
-  project: VAE_experiments        # set the name of the project (`noname` by default)
+  project: VAE_experiments        # set the name of the project (`noname` is default)
   name: My_First_VAE              # Name of the run (used by Weights & Biases)

-# Values of the hyper-parameters
+params:                           # Values of the hyper-parameters
-params:
   z_dim: 64                       # Number of latent dimensions
   beta: 0.5                       # Value of regularization strength
   lr: 1e-3                        # Learning rate